Meulymooh/JS-Final-Test-2/readme.md

 ## What was the most difficult

-Doing a task that I've never done before takes too much time.
+* Doing a task that I've never done before takes too much time.
+* The local storage was difficult.
+I didn't manage to make it work completely.

 ## What I loved doing the most

 Redoing what I already achieved with the previous exercises.
-During the exercises it took me quite  a while to solve little instructions (e.g. adding a new row), but in the test it was much faster because I did remember things and knew where to find the information when I didn't.
+During the exercises it took me quite  a while to solve basic instructions (e.g. adding a new row), but in the test it was much faster because I did remember things and knew where to find the information when I didn't remember.

 Continuing the test from home is a slow process.
-Not sure I'll be able to finish by the end of the week.
+Not sure I'll be able to finish by the end of the week but I'm progressing.

 ## Sources